Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.

 Meaning

-“Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.
+The message behind “Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme